priyanshugupta9329/Todo-List-App/README.md

 # To-do List App

-### This app facilities user to keep the track of there daily activities.
+### The project is based on a to-do list App.
+The project facilities you to note down all your important work and remove it when it's done.

 ## Technology used